-The symptoms of organized religion are the demonstration of faith and belief in things they cannot prove.
+The primary groupthink mind game of organized religion is to use faith and belief in place of facts and evidence.
 For example, these demonstrations manifest as talking in unknown languages, falling when prompted by the pastor or leader.
 It’s about pretending you have an imaginary friend.
 There aren’t any processes or measurable techniques.
 It is all based on self-hypnosis and the submission to groupthink manipulation.

 The focus of most Eastern Traditions is on personal development.
 These Eastern traditions include Buddhism, Hinduism, Taoism, Confucianism, and Animistic Indigenous traditions.